gaurikapse/Vaccination-and-Epidemic-Spread/README.md

 ## Files

-The project is divided into two main files:
+The project is divided into two code files:
 - Simulating Vaccine Strategies in an Epidemic.ipynb
 	- This file contains the code for the simulation and a exhaustive description of the background, assumptions and mathematics required to understand the code.
 - Hypothesis Testing.Rmd
 	- This file uses the simulated data produced by the simulation.
 It contains all descriptions and the code pertaining to statistical analysis and hypothesis testing.

+The simulation output can be found in results.csv

 ## Planned Improvements

 - The `initialize_spread_params` function contains repetitive code.
-This can be condensed.
+Condense this.
 - Separate background and model description into it's own file, away from the simulation code.
 - Add background on the statistical tests used and why they were chosen.